-The first step: Make sure that your child stands up straight and check if there is enough wiggle/growing room in the front of the shoes (you should allow approximately 3/8 of an inch or 0.4 centimeters of space between your child’s longest toe and the end of the shoe).
-You can remove the inner sole of the shoe and have your child standup on them to be able to visualize the amount of growing room.
+1️⃣ Make sure that your child stands up straight and check if there is enough wiggle/growing room in the front of the shoes – 3/16 of an inch or 0.4 centimeters of space between your child’s longest toe and the end of the shoes.
+You can remove the original insoles of the shoes and have your child stand upon them to be able to visualize the amount of growing room.
 Take a look at the images below for clarification:

-The second step: Check whether the width of the shoe is fitting correctly.
+2️⃣ Check whether the width of the shoe is fitting correctly.
 Check the widest part of the foot, and make sure the small toe or the pinky toe is not being pressed against the side of the shoe.
 If the shoes are too narrow for your kids’ feet, you will notice a bump right around this area of the shoe.
 Take a look at the images below for clarification:

-The third step: Make sure there is no extra space around the heels.
-You can check this by sliding your finger around the heel, if you feel like you can fit one or two fingers around the heel area.
+3️⃣ Make sure that there is no extra space around the heels.
+With your child’s shoes on, slide your finger around the heel and check if you can fit one or two fingers around the heel area.
 If you do, then it’s highly likely that the shoes are too wide for your child’s feet.
-You don’t want your child’s shoes moving up and down since this can lead to blisters, calluses, or corns.
+You don’t want your child’s shoes moving up and down as this can lead to blisters, calluses, or corns.
 Take a look at the image below for clarification:

-I hope you find the article and video helpful, and now you can keep your kids’ feet and legs healthy by making sure that their shoes are fitting them correctly!
+I hope you find the article along with the video helpful, and now you can keep your kids’ feet and legs healthy by making sure that their shoes are fitting them correctly.